SalomePlatform/medcoupling/doc/tutorial/medcoupling_umesh1_en.rst

         mesh3DSlice2bis.translate([0.,1000.,0.])
         mesh3DSlice2All=MEDCouplingUMesh.MergeUMeshes([mesh3DSlice2,mesh3DSlice2bis])

 .. note:: My apologies for the name of the method MEDCouplingUMesh.MergeUMeshes.
 In future version it will be called AggregateUMeshes.
-For information, to merge two (or more) unstructured meshes, one has to invoke MergeUMeshes(), then mergeNodes() on the result, and finally zipConnectivity().
+For information, to merge two (or more) unstructured meshes, one has to invoke MergeUMeshes(), then mergeNodes() on the result, and finally zipConnectivityTraducer().

 Descending connectivity